jmhb0/viddiff_2/README.md

 			// Another difference prediction for the same smaple
 			// ... same structure as above ...
 		}
-		// There can be multiple differences per sample
+		// There can be multiple difference predictions per sample },
-	},
 	{
 		// Another set of observations